-We have benefited from discussions with Ralph Koijen, Jeremy Stein, Dimitri Vayanos, and Rob Vishny, and seminar participants at Chicago Booth and Philadelphia Fed.
-This research has been supported by a grant from the Alfred P. Sloan Foundation to the Macro Financial Modeling (MFM) project at the University of Chicago.
+We have benefited from suggestions and comments from Andrea Buffa, Hui Chen, Denis Gromb, Ralph Koijen, Felix Kubler, Shohini Kundu, Ailsa Roell, Jeremy Stein, Dimitri Vayanos, Rob Vishny, and seminar participants at ASU, Chicago Booth, LBS, Philadelphia Fed, University of Zurich, Fall 2018 NBER Corporate Finance Program Meeting, the 2019 European Winter Finance conference, the Macro Financial Modeling (MFM) Winter 2019 Meeting, and the 2019 UBC Winter Finance conference.
+This research has been supported by a grant from the Alfred P. Sloan Foundation to the MFM project at the University of Chicago.
 The views expressed here are ours only and not necessarily those of the institutions with which we are affiliated, and all mistakes are our own.